Skip to main content

 If you use an unmapped leakage bucket, route unclassified costs there until resolved instead of hiding them in overhead or netting them against commission.
 This keeps exceptions visible and protects the model's credibility.
 If unmapped leakage grows, fix source mapping before you tune formulas.

-If you want a deeper dive, read Platform Economics 101: How to Model Commission Fees Payout Costs and Gross Margin.
+For a broader view of marketplace unit economics, read Platform Economics 101: How to Model Commission Fees Payout Costs and Gross Margin.

 Make every money movement traceable by mapping settlement by payment type and lifecycle step, then tying each step to a journal event and a control.
 Treat this as an internal-controls artifact, not a diagram exercise.